Amber-Pittman/node-db3-guided/LectureNotes.md

 ### Final Questions

-**_Q.-** Is there a way to manually omit certain fields? **_A:_** There are ways in other DBMS's but not so sure about SQLite.
+**_Q._** Is there a way to manually omit certain fields? **_A:_** There are ways in other DBMS's but not so sure about SQLite.
 This [question from Stack Overflow](https://stackoverflow.com/questions/729197/sql-exclude-a-column-using-select-except-columna-from-tablea) may be helpful here.
 What it might boil down to is you would create Views (kind of like storing your results more permanently in a permanent table).
 Views are when you want to save your result.
 [SQLite does support Views](https://www.tutorialspoint.com/sqlite/sqlite_views.htm).

 #### DONE!!!